somaproject/acqboard/docs/signalchain/signalchain.rst

 **************

-This chapter outlines the design and implementation of the primary Soma Acquisition signal processing chain, from low-level differential input to encoded binary data at the output of the fiber interface.
+This chapter outlines the design and implementation of the primary Soma Acquisition Board signal processing chain, from low-level differential input to encoded binary data.
 This is a design chapter only; all figures are from simulation and design specifications.

-The Soma acquisition board signal chain (Figure \ref{signalchain}) can be partitioned into an analog signal conditioning section and a digital signal processing section.
+The Soma AcquisitionBboard signal chain (Figure \ref{signalchain}) can be partitioned into an analog signal conditioning section and a digital signal processing section.
 Here, the stages will be discussed independently, except where they overlap and integrate to produce the